Overview of employment rights enforcement

 Workplace Relations Commission

-The Workplace Relations Commission (WRC) promotes the improvement of workplace relations.
-It hears disputes and complaints about employment laws, and helps to resolve disputes by providing a range of services to employers, employees and trade unions.
+The Workplace Relations Commission (WRC) promotes and maintains good workplace relations.
+It hears disputes and complaints about employment laws.
+It helps to resolve disputes by providing a range of services to employers, employees, and trade unions.

 WRC services include: